Efnilite/chat-app/README.md

 # chat-app
 Welcome to a global chat app, including user authentication and message synchronization, handled by PocketBase.
-The UI was created using Svelte and backend handling is done by TypeScript.
+The UI was created using Svelte and Tailwind, and backend handling is done by TypeScript.
 The concept was inspired by **[Fireship's $5 chat app](https://www.youtube.com/watch?v=gUYBFDPZ5qk)**.

 ### Showcase